Recent additions worth noting

 Reference information

-Chemistry Department Web Sites - this excellent collection covering U.S. 4-year colleges is maintained by Chuck Huber at UCSD.
+{Chemistry Department Web Sites} - this excellent collection covering U.S. 4-year colleges was maintained by Chuck Huber at UCSD.
+This site disappeared in 2011; the link is now to a [non-updated] archive.
 For non-US sites, see Michael Barker's extensive list .

 Nobel Prizes in Chemistry - from the official Nobel Society site (with links to photos and biographies); Wikipedia's list is more concise and informative.
-Another consise list with pictures, but not up-to-date.
+Another concise list with pictures, but not up-to-date.

-Units, measures and conversions dictionary - provides a summary of most of the units of measurement to be found in use around the world today (and a few of historical interest), together with the appropriate conversion factors needed to change them into a 'standard' unit of the SI.
+{Units, measures and conversions dictionary} - provides a summary of most of the units of measurement to be found in use around the world today (and a few of historical interest), together with the appropriate conversion factors needed to change them into a 'standard' unit of the SI.
+[Link is to a 2007 archive]

 Web sites of U.S. public schools, community colleges, 4-year colleges and universities.